 2. choose the ADR body to contact to resolve the dispute;

-3. activate the relative procedure.
+3. activate the relevant procedure.

 Within the platform, Consumers and Professionals can interact in all official EU languages (for example, to submit complaints or receive notifications) thanks to an automatic translation tool for free text communications.
 However, the parties may request that the results of the ADR procedure be translated by a professional translator.

-European Consumer Center ECC-NET
+European Consumer Centre ECC-NET

 The matter is governed by art.
 141-sexies, paragraph 5, of the Consumer Code.

-Download the question
+Download the application

 Share by: